After Putin’s invasion of Ukraine, Moldova worries it might be next

 “You never know what is in the mind of a crazy person,” said Evgheni Liuft, 32, who lives in Moldova’s capital of Chisinau.

-Ten days into a conflict that is shifting alliances and upending the world order, the repercussions are hitting most directly in countries like Moldova — post-Soviet nations that balanced for years between the East and West, and are now realizing the middle ground is untenable.
+Ten days into a conflict that is shifting alliances and upending the world order, the repercussions are hitting most directly in countries such as Moldova — post-Soviet nations that balanced for years between East and West, and are now realizing the middle ground is untenable.

 In Moldova, the war has accelerated the drive to align fully with Europe.
-On Thursday, the country placed an application to join the European Union, in what its prime minister described as a vote for “freedom.”
+On Thursday, the country signed an application to join the European Union, in what its prime minister described as a vote for “freedom.”
 Moldova has also strained to accommodate more than 250,000 Ukrainian refugees who have crossed its borders, the prime minister noted.
 In a visit Sunday to Moldova’s capital, U.S. Secretary of State Antony Blinken called the country a “powerful” example of a democracy moving forward, not backward.

 But while Moldova has never felt closer to Europe, it has also never felt more vulnerable to the Kremlin.
 Russian troops are pushing toward port cities along Ukraine’s southern coast, including Odessa, 30 miles from Moldova’s border.
-Several days ago, addressing his security council, Belarus’s authoritarian leader, Alexander Lukashenko, showed a battle map that showed an arrow pointing toward Moldova.
+Several days ago, addressing his security council, Belarus’s authoritarian leader, Alexander Lukashenko, displayed a battle map that showed an arrow pointing toward Moldova.

 Security analysts say Russia’s sluggish progress so far in Ukraine could reduce the chances that Putin seeks to enlarge the scale of the invasion.
-Mihai Popsoi, the vice president of Moldova’s parliament, said in an interview that intelligence officials see no indications of a direct threat — “although [Lukashenko’s] map might have you question my words,” he said.
+Mihai Popsoi, the vice president of Moldova’s Parliament, said in an interview that intelligence officials see no indications of a direct threat — “although [Lukashenko’s] map might have you question my words,” he said.
 Still, he said, every former Soviet nation is antsy.
-Moldova has already closed its airspace and declared a state of emergency.
+Moldova, which remains outside NATO and its security guarantees, has already closed its airspace and declared a state of emergency.

-“Things can go south any day,” he said.
+“Things can go south any day,” Popsoi said.

 There is one more reason Moldova is exposed: It already has an estimated 1,500 Russian troops within its internationally recognized borders.
 Those troops — which Russia describes as peacekeepers — are based in an area known as Transnistria, a breakaway enclave that functions in practice as an independent nation, where Moldovan authorities admit they have no control.